voxpupuli/puppet-mongodb/REFERENCE.md

 Data type: `String[1]`

-Version of mongodb repo to install
+The version of the package repo.

 Default value: `'5.0'`